PootisPenserHere/single_user_2fa/README.md

 now login
 ```

-This process will ask the user to introduce their registered email and the to click on a verify email that they'll get.
+This process will ask the user to introduce their registered email and then to click on a verify link sent through the email that they'll get.

 ### Deploying